Cnasboll/HLF25-2/v04/README.md

 (...)
 ```

-When reconciling an already saved hero with the API, any conflicting `Weight` or `Height` information is resolved to the _current_ system of units for the hero, i.e. the system selected when `S`earching:
+When _Reconciling_ an already saved hero with the API, any conflicting `Weight` or `Height` information is resolved to the _current_ system of units for the hero, i.e. the system selected when `S`earching:

 ```